stibbons1990/hex/docs/blog/posts/2025-12-18-replacing-ingress-nginx-with-pomerium.md

 By having both the global policy and the overrides in the `patches` list, Kustomize applies them sequentially, so that each application-specific patch overrides the global policy in the first patch.
-This is more reliable and easier to work with than `commonAnnotations` which is a "global transformer" that is notoriously difficult to override because it applies to everything in the final build.
+This is more reliable and easier to work with than `commonAnnotations` which is a "global transformer" and rather difficult to override because it applies to everything in the final build.

 ## Final Traffic Migration